TwoBitCliff/jifs-rescue/README.md

 - On some mobile devices, in landscape mode, the Useful Links in the footer become out of line.
 - On some thin mobile devices, the collapsed navbar menu button is pushed below the logo.
+* On Ipad Pro, there is a white gap below the footer.

 ### Validation